“Quality is generally transparent when present, but easily recognized in its absence.” – Alan Gillies

 Can I visit?

 If you have been approved - Most definitely!
-I'm always happy to schedule a visit to meet the dogs and let you see how they are kept.
+I'm always happy to schedule a visit to meet the dogs and let you see how they are kept before committing to Belle Vista for your next Schnauzer.
 Plan ahead and visit before you are offered a spot in a litter.
-Once I contact you offering you a spot in a litter, there isn't a lot of time for people to visit.
+Once I contact you offering you a spot in a litter, there isn't time for people to visit before committing.
 If people are not 100% positive I'm the breeder they want to work with, it can mean they lose out on the litter due to their hesitation.
 Remember, I only give 12 hours for you to accept a spot that I offer you before moving to the next person.
 If you want to visit, come before notification of available puppies.
 You don't get to choose your puppy until pick up day so even if you visit when they are 6 weeks, it's just for socialization and not so you can pick your puppy.
 Puppies' immune systems can be fragile and they can be susceptible to common diseases up to 2 weeks after their vaccinations so outside traffic is kept to a minimum when I have puppies under 8 weeks of age in my home.
 However, if you are just getting on the list and want to make sure we're right for each other, I will be happy to allow you to visit even if I have puppies.

 What if I can't pick my puppy up when they are ready to leave?

 That typically is not a problem as long as it is within 2 weeks of the date they are ready to go.
 Anything past that and I will offer the puppy to someone else and put you back onto the list for a future litter.
 You must make arrangements as soon as you are notified that you have a puppy waiting and I start scheduling pick up dates and times.
-Take note that if you are higher up the list to get a choice between puppies, failing to be able to get your puppy on time will put you last.
+Take note that not being able to get your puppy on the weekend that has been designated for pickup will put you last.
 This means you will get the last puppy that matches your preferences instead of getting a choice between puppies.
 That way I can let the rest of the families take their puppies home on time.

 Age of Spay/Neuter